Atte-Oskari-Rasanen/snRNA_and_HiTi_project/README.md

+# README
-# README file for the project Application of molecular barcoding and engineered viral vectors for the determination of causative transcriptomic changes in Parkinson’s disease and generation of a fluorescent reporter model for studying cell-cell communication in the brain
+Github page for the project Application of molecular barcoding and engineered viral vectors for the determination of causative transcriptomic changes in Parkinson’s disease and generation of a fluorescent reporter model for studying cell-cell communication in the brain

 The analysis pipeline